aichemydev/testgold/docs/externaluse.rst

-Using the Selenium Interceptor externally
+Using the TestGold Interceptor externally
 =========================================

 We now support direct calls to our healing API from Selenium tests running